nickfargo/state/_includes/content/intro.md

 * Hierarchical single-inheritance is provided by the [**superstate–substate**](/docs/#concepts--object-model--superstates-and-substates) relation, which defines a **state tree** rooted from the **owner**’s unique **root state**.

-* Compositional multiple-inheritance is provided simultaneously by [**parastate**](/docs/#concepts--object-model--parastates-and-composition) relations, which are *linearized* alongside superstates over a state tree.
+* Compositional multiple-inheritance is provided simultaneously by [**parastate**](/docs/#concepts--object-model--parastates-and-composition) relations, which are *C3–linearized* alongside superstates over a state tree.

 * Indirect prototypal inheritance is also defined along the [**protostate–epistate**](/docs/#concepts--object-model--protostates-and-epistates) relation, an implication of the owner’s prototype chain.